Crunch-io/scrunch/README.md

 # scrunch

-Pythonic scripting library for cleaning data in Crunch
+Pythonic scripting library for cleaning data in Crunch.